 You want them out, but you’re not sure what to do with them.
 There’s still some sentiment and use left in that old piano or Fender guitar, so you’d feel horrible tossing them out like trash.

 Don’t worry.
 Below are our reliable solutions for what to do with old musical instruments that will help you get them out of your home in a guilt-free way.

 To start, you need to decide whether to donate, recycle, or sell your instrument(s).

 Need to get rid of that old piano?BOOK A PICKUP ❯

-Any stringed instruments or woodwinds that were purchased secondhand to begin with or were used as band instruments may not be very valuable, but you might be able to get a little something out of them by trying to sell them on sites like Craigslist or Facebook Marketplace.
+Any stringed instruments or woodwinds that were purchased secondhand, or were used as band instruments may not be very valuable, but you might be able to get a little something out of them by trying to sell them on sites like Craigslist or Facebook Marketplace.

-It’s always a good idea to figure out what you have and do some research to find out how much your old instruments could be worth first, though.
-You may not realize that you have something highly valuable.
+It’s always a good idea to research how much your old instruments could be worth.
+You may not realize that you could be harboring a musical instrument that is incredibly valuable.